Otomkins/GroupWebAutomationFrameworkProject/README.md

 Newly created POMs are required to support a constructor that relies on dependency injection to create an instance of a web driver.
 To support this POM across the application, navigate to `SDWebsite.cs` within the `Pages` directory, create a property of the POM's type and assign this property in the constructor of `SDWebsite.cs`.

-Original Notes:
-1. tl;dr to use our framework you instantiate the POM SD_Website with a type of web driver.
-2. To expand on it you create a new page POM (class) for your page and add it as a property to SDWebsite and initialize it in the constructor.
-3. This gives us an object representation of the website we set out to test and makes our tests easier to manage

 ## Login Tests

 The login tests cover user authentication and the different types of users that can login to the site